 Discover the unique beauty of Spain's Canary Islands on this 6-day tour covering both Fuerteventura and Lanzarote.
 With your own rental car, you'll explore the islands' charming villages, pristine white-sand beaches, and quirky terrain and rock formations that'll make you wonder if you're on another planet.
 Ride camels on sand dunes, hike to the tallest peak on the islands, and nosh on freshly-caught seafood like a local.

-This brisk six-day road trip includes stops at some of Spain's most historic locales.
+This six-day road trip includes stops at some of Spain's most historic locales.
 It's a celebration of rich Spanish culture as you drive from Madrid to Seville and partake in a cooking class to learn how to prepare traditional Spanish cuisine.
-As if that's not all, you'll drive to Granada and tour one of the most magnificent Moorish palaces in Europe, the Alhambra.
+Then, you'll drive to Granada and visit one of Europe's most magnificent Moorish palaces, the Alhambra.

 This 6-day trip is the ultimate introduction to Spain's southernmost region.
 Kick off in Seville for UNESCO-listed sites, tapas bars, and flamenco dancing.
 Then drive to the picturesque town of Córdoba—former stomping ground of Christopher Colombus.
 Finish the adventure in coastal Málaga for Picasso culture and fresh seafood.